openvinotoolkit/geti-sdk/README.md

 >      COCO dataset
 >
 >    - Leave the path unspecified, in which case the script will attempt to download
->      the val2017 subset of the dataset from the internet.
-This is an approximately
+>      the val2017 subset of the dataset from the internet, to a default path in the
->      1 Gb download so it may take some time
+>      package directory.
+This is an approximately 1 Gb download so it may take some
+>      time.
+After downloading once, all demo scripts will automatically use the data.
 >
 >
 > Of course, you can also download the val2017 COCO data manually via